Best Things to Do in Bangkok with Kids

 - Make the most of this Bangkok cultural experience by dining at the Jim Thompson Thai Restaurant.
 Book the three-course meal in advance on Klook for a nice discount.

-8. See the Reclining Buddha at Wat Pho.
+13. See the Reclining Buddha at Wat Pho

-This is another one of those family-friendly temples in Bangkok with a larger than life reclining buddha that is worthy to add to your Bangkok Bucket List.
+This is another one of those family-friendly temples in Bangkok with a larger than life reclining buddha that is worthy to add to your Thailand Itinerary.

 Best Bangkok Markets to take the Family

-1. Watch the train roll right through the Maeklong Train Market
+16. Watch the Train Roll Right through the Maeklong Train Market

-What kid doesn’t love the adventure of watching a lively market flourish right on top of railroad tracks?
+This was one of the best day trips our family has ever taken!
+I mean what kid doesn’t love the adventure of watching a lively market flourish right on top of railroad tracks?
 Then when the train whistle blows from out in the distance, all of the vendors quickly whisk up all their goods and tuck them away to the sidewalk.
-Then the train whistle blows again as the conductor waves as the train rolls slowly on by right next to you.
+Then the train whistle blows again as the conductor waves, and the train rolls slowly on by right within centimeters from you.
 Maeklong Train Market Tour is one of the best Day Trips from Bangkok to the Maeklong and the Damnoen Saduak Floating Market.

-Asiatique is our favorite place to take friends souvenir shopping because it’s this cool refurbished industrial warehouse right on the river.
+Asiatique is our favorite place to take friends souvenir shopping because it’s this cool refurbished industrial warehouse turned night market right on the river.

 - so many restaurants and food vendors